pkmn/dmg/PARSING.md

 | `attackerToxicCounter` / `defenderToxicCounter` | the current toxic counter of the attacker / defender |

-Pokémon conditions (volatiles and statuses) may be set using the general `attacker` / `defender` flags to indicate the side, or implicitly if disambiguous. `attackerVolatile` or `defenderSideCondition` etc may also be used, though don't offer any benefits over `attacker` / `p1` or `defender` / `p2` or implicits and only exist for consistency.
+Pokémon conditions (volatiles and statuses) may be set using the general `attacker` / `defender` flags to indicate the side, or implicitly if they are not ambiguous. `attackerVolatile` or `defenderSideCondition` etc may also be used, though don't offer any benefits over `attacker` / `p1` or `defender` / `p2` or implicits and only exist for consistency.